Southern Banana Pudding That Will Make Grandma Proud

-This classic Southern banana pudding starts with a layer of Nilla wafers, sliced bananas, homemade vanilla pudding, and is topped with piles of meringue.
-Eat it warm (the Southern way), or after it’s been chilled; a classic dessert that’s perfect for weeknight dinners, Sunday suppers, or the fanciest of holidays.
+This old fashioned southern banana pudding recipe layers vanilla wafers, sliced bananas, homemade vanilla pudding, and piles of meringue!
+Eat it warm (the Southern way) or after it’s been chilled; a classic dessert that’s perfect for weeknight dinners, Sunday suppers, or the fanciest of holidays.

-Quite a long time ago (seven years, to be exact), I shared a recipe for Southern banana pudding with you all.
-It had Nilla wafers, sliced bananas, even homemade vanilla pudding, and I topped it with homemade whipped cream.
+Quite a long time ago (nine years, to be exact), I shared a recipe for an easy banana pudding.
+It had Nilla wafers, sliced bananas, homemade vanilla pudding, and I topped it with homemade whipped cream.

-I received tons of comments from readers about how true banana pudding should be made with meringue on top, not whipped cream.
-And it really should be eaten warm, not cold.
+There was a tremendous amount of feedback about how true banana pudding should be made with meringue on top, not whipped cream… And it really should be eaten warm, not cold.
 I’m not going to lie… I much prefer whipped cream to meringue and I like my pudding cold, not warm, but I put it on the back burner and figured I would give it a go one day.

 I mean, LOOK at that massive pile of meringue down there… perfectly glossy, stiff peaks are one of my favorite kitchen accomplishments, and they were plentiful in this recipe!